singingwolfboy/netlify-home/_posts/2015-10-22-a-step-by-step-guide-hexo-on-netlify.md

 ---
-title: "A step-by-step guide: Hexo on Netlify"
+title: "A step-by-step guide: Hexo on netlify"
 author: Aaron Autrand
 image: null
 short_title: Hosting Hexo on netlify
 description: A step-by-step guide on how to host a website built with static site generator Hexo.
 thumbnail: /uploads/mqzoto9f.png
 cmsUserSlug: ""
-date: 2015-10-22
+date: 2015-10-22T00:00:00.000Z
 tags: null
 ---

-### **Welcome to Netlify**
+### **Welcome to netlify**

-Today, we're going to look at how to host a website built with Hexo on Netlify, including setting up continuous deployment.
+Today, we're going to look at how to host a website built with Hexo on netlify, including setting up continuous deployment.
 Hexo is a fast, simple & powerful blog framework, powered by Node.js.

 Let's start from scratch (if you already have a Hexo site set up, you can skip down to [here](#netlifystart)).